splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/2-rum/6-tag-spotlight.md

 We are already sending two additional tags, you have seen them defined in the *Beacon url* that was added to your website:  `app: "[nodename]-store", environment: "[nodename]-workshop"` in the first section of this workshop!
 You can add additional tags in a similar way.
 {{% /notice %}}

-In our example we have selected the **Document Load Latency** view as shown here:
+In our example we have selected the **Page Load** view as shown here:

 ![RUM-Header](../images/RUM-Selection.png)